6 touchdowns for No. 6: Bost has hand in each score to lead Indians past Broncos - Port Arthur News

 PORT NECHES — Blake Bost threw for four touchdowns and ran for two more as the Port-Neches Groves Indians remained unbeaten in District 12-5A-Division II with an impressive 42-20 win over the Dayton Broncos to the delight of the partisan Homecoming Night crowd at The Reservation on Friday night.

-PNG never trailed in the contest as the Indians improved to 3-2 overall and 2-0 in the division.
+PNG never trailed as the Indians improved to 3-2 overall and 2-0 in the division.

 The Indians scored on all four of their first-half possessions as the Broncos (0-5, 0-2) had no answer for Bost and Co.
-PNG had 243 yards over the first two quarters, and scored in rapier-like fashion all four times, with the longest drive lasting just 3:02.
+PNG had 243 yards over the first two quarters and scored quickly all four times, with the longest drive lasting just 3:02.

+“We got off to a fast start, and that was important tonight,” PNG coach Brandon Faircloth said.
+“After playing four close games to start the season, it was good to play with a lead.”

 The Indians got things started early, needing just two plays and 51 seconds to go 18 yards after PNG’s Christian Sullivan picked off Dayton quarterback Blayne Denton.
 Bost hit Brady Nail with a 17-yard pass for the score.
 Tate Sandell added the first of six PATs, as the Indians led 7-0 with 9:51 remaining in the opening quarter.

 Dayton held the ball for 7:41 on the ensuing possession, but the PNG defense rose to the occasion with a goal-line stand, throwing the Broncos for a 3-yard loss on fourth-and-goal from the 1.

 The Indians then drove 96 yards in 2:34, capping the drive on a 3-yard TD run by Bost.
 The big play of the drive was a 63-yard pass from Bost to Dejaunte Conner.

+“Our defense was tremendous,” Faircloth said.
+“Getting that early interception got us off to a great start, and stopping them on the 1-yard line was huge.
+That really changed the momentum.”

 The game changed when …